-This report is available to all students, faculty and staff on-line at: http://www.SouthernCT.edu/universitypolice/campuscrimereport/
+This report is available to all students, faculty and staff online at:

+SouthernCT.edu/go/cleryreport.

 Copies of this report are available in the lobby of the University Police Department, located in Granoff Hall.
 The report is also available, upon request, to any student, faculty or staff person and to the general public.